By Tony Attwood

 The trial of the police officers took place amid very heightened tensions in Los Angeles and the outcome of finding the officers not guilty created further intense problems and rioting.
 In later trials two of the four officers were found guilty and two were again found not guilty.

-Interestingly, despite its musical simplicity, many other artists have taken up the song and performed it, and for a while Dylan himself even played it as an opening song on tour.
+Interestingly, despite its musical simplicity, some other artists have taken up the song and performed it, and for a while Dylan himself even played it as an opening song on tour.